Coloring and Theming in Nu

 }

-Shape values
+Shape Values

-As mentioned above, shape is a term used to indicate the syntax coloring.
+is a term used to indicate the syntax coloring.

 Here's the current list of flat shapes.